LaunchCodeEducation/web-fundamentals/class-prep/3/installing-google-app-engine/LINUX.md

     - name: webapp2
       version: "2.5.2"
     ```
     This file is the configuration file for your application.
-You should replace the value `my-app` in the first line with the corresponding name for your application.
+You should replace the value `my-app` in the first line with the corresponding name for your application when making additional apps in the future.
 3. **Create `main.py`** - From the same directory, run:
     ```nohighlight
     $ touch my-app/main.py